 I’m Kathleen Gibson!
 I hold the pen that scribbles Sunny Side Up.
 Over two decades of writing, I’ve had the privilege of writing for media large and small, including a short stint as a magazine editor (long enough to remember why I chose writing instead–saved by a massive downsizing!) and a few years with one of my favourite magazines, Reader’s Digest.
 But none of those has meant as much to me personally as Sunny Side Up, my long-time weekly faith and life newspaper column.
 Among other newspapers and online, it’s still published weekly where it first began in 2001, on the church page of Yorkton This Week.

-I’m also a speaker and author.
 My books Practice by Practice–The Art of Everyday Faith, (Word Alive Press, 2010) — a compilation of some of the favorite Sunny Side Up columns, and West Nile Diary: One Couple’s Triumph Over a Deadly Disease.
 (BPSBooks, 2009) are available through the publisher’s websites, bookstores and on Amazon sites.

-one two three FOUR of the cutest, human be’ins in the world.
+one two three four FIVE of the cutest, human be’ins in the world.
 (I call them my beans in my columns, if you ever wonder.
 That’s #5 with me up there).

-One more title comes to mind–my favorite of all.
+One more title comes to mind–the one I like best.
 Child.
-God calls me that in the quiet of my spirit when he wants my attention (often!).
+God calls me that in the quiet of my spirit when he wants my attention (often).
 Though I write about many things–holy and otherwise–my faith is intrinsic to all my words.
 Long before Facebook, Pinterest, cell phones, or email, Jesus Christ issued me an invitation to become his friend.
 I accepted, and he welcomed me into his (sometimes rather messy and troublesome, I hate to admit) tribe of born-again pagans.
 (Others are welcome to join anytime!)